jhanvee-khola/TextEditor/README.md

 # TextEditor

-Text Editor application build based on the Data Structure Stack and Object Oriented Programming in C++.
+Text Editor application build based on the Data Structure Stack and Object Oriented Programming and File Handling in C++.
-(Currently Incomplete🙈)

 ## Problem Statement
 A text editor is a program that allows the user to open, view, and edit plain text files (files containing only text).